elliotec/greenery/file.txt

-You will always have good luck in your personal affairs.
+You now have Asian Flu.